nathanpainchaud/lightning-hydra-template/README.md

 ## Continuous Integration

-Template comes with CI workflows implemented in Github Actions:
+Template comes with CI workflows implemented in GitHub workflows:

-- `.github/workflows/code-quality-main.yaml`: running pre-commits on main branch for all files
+- [`Code Quality Main`](.github/workflows/code-quality-main.yaml): running pre-commits on main branch for all files
-- `.github/workflows/code-quality-pr.yaml`: running pre-commits on pull requests for modified files only
+- [`Code Quality PR`](.github/workflows/code-quality-pr.yaml): running pre-commits on pull requests for modified files only
-- `.github/workflows/run-pytest.yaml`: running all tests with pytest and uploading coverage report to Codecov
+- [`Tests`](.github/workflows/tests.yaml): running all tests with pytest and uploading coverage report to Codecov

 <br>